apifortress/apif-auto/README.md

 Push all of the tests from a directory and all of its subdirectories to a project:

-**python apif-push.py http://mastiff.apifortress.com/yourWebHook -P -C my@username.com:password1 -r some/directory/with/tests**
+**python apif-push.py http://mastiff.apifortress.com/yourWebHook -C my@username.com:password1 -r -p some/directory/with/tests**

 Execute one test in a project by ID, using a config file for credentials and webhook: